AlekseiChek/CloudFlare-DynDNS/README.md

-# Cloudflare Dynamic DNS on MikroTik (RouterOS) — Full Guide
+# Cloudflare Dynamic DNS on MikroTik (RouterOS 7.19)
 Keep your **Cloudflare A-record** automatically updated with your MikroTik router's WAN IP.
 This document explains all prerequisites, how to retrieve required IDs, and how to deploy the update script.

 ---